hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.js.md

 I've now added the `form`/`mold` actions (although only for a few types at the moment), and `print` now uses `form` on its argument

 [18:43:09](#6hWncUcYYlC7V2CMd0gS3s6ttTpKyegZwnfbIK0PI7g) <greggirwin (Gregg Irwin)>:
-Sounds like good progress. Ì†ΩÌ±çÔ∏è
+Sounds like good progress. üëçÔ∏è

 ## 14-Jun-2023